How to get a divorce in Australia?

 You may be considering ending your marriage if:

-• Your relationship has been strained for some time and separation feels necessary
+• A relationship has been strained for some time and separation is being considered

 • You've already been living separately for 12 months or more